fhellwig/pkgconfig/README.md

 ## Usage

+This section describes the pkgconfig function, the default values, the options object, and environment variables.

+### Function

-Require pkgconfig and call the function.
+Require pkgconfig and call the function returned from `require('pkgconfig')`.

 ```javascript
 var pkgconfig = require('pkgconfig');